Vietnamese Stuffed Cabbage Soup (Canh Bap Cai Cuon Thit)

 When eating a Vietnamese rice dinner, it's not a complete meal unless you have a soup side dish, also known as Canh.
 One of the quickest and simplest Canh is ground pork with cabbage.
 It can, however, look dull in a bowl.
 To fancy it up, I would stuff cabbage leaves with ground pork and tie it with a green onion, making cute little packages of savory goodness.
 The taste is the same whether I stuff the cabbage or not, but it makes a pretty presentation.
 It requires a little bit more labor but it's a great way to fish for the needed compliments once in awhile.

 My mother-in-law makes a killer Vietnamese Chicken Soup with Bamboo Shoots (Canh Ga Nau Mang).
 The first time I made this soup myself without any instructions from the expert, it was a complete disaster.
 I didn't know that you can't use bamboo shoots straight from the grocery store.
 Bamboo shoots have a very pungent smell.
-They need to be boiled and rinsed at least three times before using in any dish.
-Once you remove that overpowering smell, bamboo shoots are delicious and it has a nice crunchy texture.
+They need to be boiled and rinsed at least three times before using them in any dish.
+Once you remove that overpowering smell, bamboo shoots are delicious with a nice crunchy texture.

 Fish Soup with Chinese Celery and Tomatoes (Canh Ca Nau Ngot) is a traditional Vietnamese soup that can be whipped up in mere minutes.
 This soup is similar to the Vietnamese Sour Fish Soup (Canh Chua Ca) but it's more mild in flavor and utilizes fewer ingredients.
 It's a great alternative when you don't have all ingredients for Canh Chua.

 Vietnamese pork spare rib soup with potatoes, or Canh Suon Khoai Tay, is a staple in my house.
 This particular soup is usually one of the dishes in our multi-course family dinners because of its simplicity.
 It's made from a stock of pork spare ribs that's been marinated with fish sauce and shallots.
 Carrots, potatoes and/or cauliflower are then added to the pot and simmer on low until fork tender.
-The low simmering brings out all the sweetness of the vegetables into the pot, making it a flavorful and hearty broth.

 Vietnamese Soup Shrimp soup is a traditional side dish in Vietnamese home-cooking.
 It's a classic soup component for many Vietnamese family-style meals.
 It's sweet, spicy, savory and sour.